petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/understanding-liferay-authentication.md

 For organizations with a manageable internal user group, Liferay's internal authentication could satisfy the organization's security requirements.
 However, companies with diverse user groups like employees, partners, and customers can benefit from a hybrid approach.
 Since Liferay can seamlessly integrate with various third-party IdM and Single Sign-On (SSO) services, companies can implement a combination of authentication mechanisms to manage different user types effectively.

-One common pattern is to manage employees with an existing enterprise wide Identity Management system, while authenticating external users with Liferay’s built-in identity management and authentication capabilities.
+One common pattern is to manage employees with an existing enterprise wide Identity Management system, while authenticating external users with Liferay's built-in identity management and authentication capabilities.
 This way organizations can start small and evolve to an entirely external solution if the size of their external user base grows.

 ### Performance Considerations